confluentinc/examples/multiregion/docs/multiregion.rst

 Containers fail to ping each other
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If containers fail to ping each other (for example, failures you may see when
-running the script
+If containers fail to ping each other (for example, failures when running the script
 :devx-examples:`validate_connectivity.sh|multiregion/scripts/validate_connectivity.sh`),
 complete the following steps: